CompCogNeuro/CompCogNeuro.github.io/content/neuron.md

 ## Spiking output

-The membrane potential $Vm$ is not communicated directly to other neurons; instead it is subject to a **threshold**, so that only the strongest relative levels of excitation are then communicated , resulting in a more efficient and compact encoding of information in the brain.
+The membrane potential $Vm$ is not communicated directly to other neurons; instead it is subject to a **threshold**, so that only the strongest relative levels of excitation are then communicated, resulting in a more efficient and compact encoding of information in the brain.
 In human terms, neurons avoid sharing "TMI" (too much information), and instead communicate only relevant, important information, as if they were following ["Gricean maxims"](https://en.wikipedia.org/wiki/Cooperative_principle).

-Actual neurons in the Neocortex compute discrete **spikes** or **action potentials**, which are very brief ( &lt; 1 ms) and trigger the release of neurotransmitter that then drives the excitation or inhibition of the neurons they are sending to.
-After the spike, the membrane potential $Vm$ is reset back to a low value (at or even below the resting potential), and it must then climb back up again to the level of the threshold before another spike can occur.
-This process results in different *rates of spiking* associated with different levels of excitation --- it is clear from eletrophysiological recordings of neurons all over the neocortex that this **spike rate** information is highly informative about behaviorally and cognitively relevant information.
-There remains considerable debate about the degree to which more precise differences in spike timing contain additional useful information.

-In our computer models, we can simulate discrete spiking behavior directly in a very straightforward way (see below for details).
-However, we often use a **rate code** approximation instead, where the activation output of the neuron is a *real valued number* between 0-1 that corresponds to the overall rate of neural spiking.
-We typically think of this rate code as reflecting the net output of a small population of roughly 100 neurons that all respond to similar information --- the neocortex is organized anatomically with **microcolumns** of roughly this number of neurons, where all of the neurons do indeed code for similar information.
-Use of this rate code activation enables smaller-scale models that converge on a stable interpretation of the input patterns rapidly, with an overall savings in computational time and model complexity.
-Nevertheless, there are tradeoffs in using these approximations, which we will discuss more in the Networks and other chapters.
-Getting the rate code to produce a good approximation to discrete spiking behavior has been somewhat challenging in the Leabra framework, and only recently has a truly satisfactory solution been developed, which is now the standard in the [emergent](https://github.com/emer) software.
+As described above, the firing of discrete spikes when $Vm$ gets above threshold occurs in biological neurons via the fast $Na^+$ and $K^+$ channels as first described by [[@HodgkinHuxley52]], and we use the [[AdEx]] ( _Adaptive Exponential_; [[@BretteGerstner05]]) model to approximate these fast dynamics.
+The overall cycle of spiking followed by after-hyperpolarization (AHP) and the subsequent rise in $Vm$ driven by continued excitation results in an overall **spike rate** that reflects the relative balance of excitation vs. inhibition.

+In [[rate code activation]] models, this expected rate of spiking is computed directly from the inputs to a neuron, and is then computed as an overall **activation** value to other neurons.
+The validity of this rate code approximation is a matter of considerable debate, which is discussed further in the [[rate code activation]] page.
+Briefly, the [[Leabra]] model used rate code signaling, and direct comparisons with the discrete spiking [[Axon]] model show that rate codes can capture many of the same functional and cognitive phenomena as a discrete spiking model, but overall they are more brittle and require a significant tradeoff between representing graded, probabilistic information, and the speed and responsiveness of the network overall.

+Specifically, a key functional advantage of discrete spiking is that considerable information about a new stimulus input can be rapidly propagated throughout the network via a cascade of _first spike_ responses [[@ThorpeDelormeVanRullen01]].
+Electrophysiological recordings show that this initial wave of responding conveys significant information about the stimulus within a relatively short window of roughly 50-70 msec after it first hits the neocortex, with the relative timing of these first spikes being strongly correlated with the subsequent rate of firing.
+However, the subsequent firing is also critical for resolving many important properties of the stimulus, and provides a window for top-down and bottom-up signals to converge on a consistent interpretation.
+Thus, discrete spiking enables this "best of both worlds" of fast initial responding plus effective subsequent integration of more graded signals.

-## Mathematical Formulations
+## Mathematical formulation

-Now you've got an intuitive understanding of how the neuron integrates excitation and inhibition.
-We can capture this dynamic in a set of mathematical equations that can be used to simulate neurons on the computer.
-The first set of equations focuses on the effects of inputs to a neuron.
-The second set focuses on generating outputs from the neuron.
-We will cover a fair amount of mathematical ground here.
-Don't worry if you don't follow all of the details.
-As long as you follow conceptually what the equations are doing, you should be able to build on this understanding when you get your hands on the actual equations themselves and explore how they behave with different inputs and parameters.
-You will see that despite all the math, the neuron's behavior is indeed simple: the amount of excitatory input determines how excited it gets, in balance with the amount of inhibition and leak.
-And the resulting output signals behave pretty much as you would expect.
+With the above intuitive understanding of how the neuron integrates excitation and inhibition, we can now see how a set of mathematical equations can be used to simulate this behavior in our models.

 ### Computing Inputs